 The BCOE is the FBI’s program for exploring and advancing the use of biometric technologies and capabilities for integration into operations.
 The BCOE strives to deliver state-of-the-art biometric tools and technologies to law enforcement and intelligence personnel around the world.

 Research InterestsDr.
-Woodard's research interests include a broad range of biometric / identity science, machine learning based cybersecurity, signal / image analysis topics.
+Woodard's research interests include a broad range of biometric / identity science, text analytics, machine learning based cybersecurity, signal / image analysis topics.
 These include but are not limited to:

 - Cognitive Biometrics (Author Attribution)